DO9RE/morse_synthesizer/README.md

 ## Usage Notes

 - Use NVDA as you normally would.
 All spoken output will be replaced with Morse code signals.
 - Press NVDA+Shift+M for a basic configuration Dialog.
-Adjust Speed, Frequenzy and the Farnsworth-factor according to your liking.
+Adjust Speed, Frequency and the Farnsworth-factor according to your liking.

 ## Known Issues